thevickypedia/gmail-connector/README.md

 <details>
 <summary><strong>More on <a href="https://github.com/thevickypedia/gmail-connector/blob/master/gmailconnector/send_sms.py">Send SMS</a></strong></summary>

+:warning: Gmail's SMS Gateway has a payload limit.
+So, it is recommended to break larger messages into multiple SMS.

 ###### Additional args:
 - **subject:** Subject of the message.
 Defaults to `Message from GmailConnector`
 - **carrier:** Use any of ``at&t``, ``t-mobile``, ``verizon``, ``boost``, ``cricket``, ``us-cellular``.
 Defaults to `t-mobile`.